-Influencer Marketing is the method of utilizing the power of well-known leaders to propel your message to mainstream consumers.
+Influencer Marketing is the method of utilizing the power of well-known leaders to propel your message to mainstream consumers (read an extensive defintion of it here).
 The influencers are motivated in some way to use their personal social channels to subtly (and sometimes not so subtly) market products or services.
 Working in conjunction with social media marketing and content marketing, Influencer Marketing is set to become the next big marketing trend.
 According to Forbes.com, a recent survey reported 84 percent of marketers plan to launch an influencer campaign in the upcoming year.

 Even so, not all brands who are embracing influencer marketing are doing so successfully.
 As more brands join in and saturate the market, consumers are catching on and getting smarter – meaning those catchy influencer campaigns lose effectiveness and leave consumers turned off.
 Other brands have been quite successful with their influencer tactics, effectually marketing their brand while setting the tone for the future of the evolving industry.
 Now standouts, these five brands are kicking butt and taking names, thanks to their influencer marketing efforts.